strawDI/strawDI.github.io/README.md

 ### Labeling Policy
 The image labelling process has been validated by three blind reviews of the data with four reviewers, thus guaranteeing the quality of the segmentations.
 The criterion followed in the labelling process consists of creating as accurate a mask as possible for each of the strawberries appearing in the image, including extreme cases such as strawberries that are almost imperceptible due to distance, occlusions, being at the edges of the image or still unripe.

+The ground truth images are grayscale images that are the same size as the original rgb images and they are stored in PNG format.
+In the ground truth images, the value 0 is used for non-strawberry pixels, and strawberry pixels have the index of their strawberry, from 1 to the number of strawberries in the image.

 ### Examples
 Below are examples of our high quality pixel annotations.
 Overlayed colors encode individual instances of strawberries.